kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 Other:

-### Thyroxine (T4) Free
+### (T4) Thyroxine Test Types

+1. T4\_FREE (Thyroxine Free)

     Common Name: Free T4
     Long Name: Thyroxine (T4) Free
     Test Type: T4\_FREE
     Panels: Thyroid panel
     Equivalent Tests: N/A
     Not Equivalent Tests: Total Thyroxine (T4), Free Thyroxine Index, Thyroid stimulating hormone (TSH)
     Indications: Free T4 is used in diagnosing hyper- or hypothyroidism in conjunction with TSH.
 It may be ordered at regular intervals to monitor the effectiveness of treatment when a patient is being treated for a known thyroid disorder.
     Description: Thyroxine (T4) Free evaluates thyroid function by measuring the T4 produced by the thyroid gland.
 T4 Free measures the level of thyroxine circulating in the bloodstream that is not bound to protein (i.e., it is “free”) as opposed to the Total T4 test which measures the total amount of thyroxine that is bound to thyroxine-binding globulin.
 Since free T4 is the active form of thyroxine, the free T4 test is considered a more accurate reflection of thyroid hormone function and, in most cases, it has replaced the total T4 test.
 Total T4 is being phased out due to the more sensitive and meaningful free T4 testing.
     Related Tests: TSH; Free T4 Index
     Approximate Reference Range: 0.8-1.5 ng/dL for adults (neonatal and pediatric reference ranges differ)
     Comments: Only 0.02% of T4 circulates unbound to proteins.
 In general, high T4 free results may indicate an overactive thyroid gland (hyperthyroidism), and low T4 free results may indicate an underactive thyroid gland (hypothyroidism).
 Pregnancy can cause changes in the production and elimination of thyroid hormones resulting in altered reference ranges throughout the pregnancy.
     Test Method Variance: There are 4 different assays to evaluate free T4.
 Results commonly reported as ng/dL but can also include pmol/L or pg/dL.
     Other:

-### Thyroxine (T4) Free Index
+2. T4\_FREE\_I (Thyroxine Free Index)

     Common Name: FTI
     Long Name: Thyroxine (T4) Free Index; Serum Free Thyroxine Index Test Type: T4\_FREE\_I
     Panels: Thyroid Panel
     Equivalent Tests: Also known as “T7”
     Not Equivalent Tests: Thyroxine (T4) Total, Thyroxine (T4) Free
     Indications: This test is used to monitor thyroid function in patients who have abnormal protein binding.
 It may be ordered at regular intervals to monitor the effectiveness of treatment when a patient is being treated for a known thyroid disorder.
     Description: Thyroxine index is calculated by total T4 multiplied by T3 resin uptake (percentage) to estimate the amount of free thyroxine circulating in the blood.
 This calculation adjusts for the effects of alterations in thyroid-binding protein on the total serum T4 assay.
 This can be useful when evaluating patients who have factors that can increase or decrease thyroidbinding protein.
     Related Tests: T4 Total; T3 Resin Uptake; T4 Free
     Approximate Reference Range: 1.0-4.0 units; 0.8-2.7 ng/dL for adults (neonatal and pediatric reference ranges differ)
     Comments: In general, high T4 index results may indicate an overactive thyroid gland (hyperthyroidism), and low T4 index results may indicate an underactive thyroid gland (hypothyroidism).
     Test Method Variance:
     Other: Thyroxine free index is rarely used today.

-### Thyroxine (T4) Total
+3. T4\_TOTAL (Thyroxine Total)

     Common Name: Total T4
     Long Name: Thyroxine (T4) Total; Total Serum Thyroxine Test Type: T4\_TOTAL
     Panels: Thyroid Panel
     Equivalent Tests: N/A
     Not Equivalent Tests: Thyroxine (T4) Free Thyroxine Index, Total T3, Thyroid stimulating hormone (TSH), newborn genetic screenings
     Indications: Total T4 is used to diagnose hyper- or hypothyroidism as well as for suspected subacute thyroiditis.
 It may be ordered at regular intervals to monitor the effectiveness of treatment when a patient is being treated for a known thyroid disorder.
     Description: Thyroxine (T4) Total evaluates thyroid function by measuring the total thyroxine in the bloodstream (both bound and unbound to thyroxine-binding globulin and other proteins).
     Related Tests: TSH; Serum T3 Resin Uptake; thyroxine-binding globulin (TBG); T4 Free; Free T4 Index
     Approximate Reference Range: 4.0-12.5 mcg/dL for adults (neonatal and pediatric reference ranges differ)
     Comments: In general, high T4 Total results indicate an overactive thyroid gland (hyperthyroidism), and low T4 Total results indicate an underactive thyroid gland (hypothyroidism).
 T4 Total results are affected by the amount of protein in the blood that is available to bind the T4.
 T3 resin uptake test is usually measured in conjunction with T4 total to factor out the interference of T3 binding to thyroid-binding protein.
 Total T4 is being phased out due to the more sensitive and meaningful free T4 testing – free T4 is not affected by the amount of protein in the blood.
     Test Method Variance:
     Other: Usually ordered along with or following a TSH test.
 Do not include T4 total from newborn genetic screening.

+### TOT\_CHOLES (Cholesterol, Total)

+Common Name: Cholesterol, Total
+Long Name: Cholesterol Total
+Test Type: TOT\_CHOLES
+Panels: LIPID PROFILE
+Equivalent Tests:
+Not Equivalent Tests: LDL - very low density lipoprotein Cholesterol, LDL - Low Density lipoprotein Cholesterol, HDL - High Density lipoprotein Cholesterol, any apolipoproteins
+Indications:
+Description: Cholesterol is a molecule (chemically a steroid) that is essential for life.
+It forms the membranes for cells in all organs and tissues in your body.
+It is used to make hormones essential for development, growth, and reproduction.
+It forms bile acids that are needed to absorb nutrients from food.
+Levels of cholesterol are influenced by its production in the liver and the ingestion of dietary fats.
+Bile acids are released into the intestine, aid in digestion, and then are mostly reabsorbed.
+A small amount of your body’s cholesterol circulates in the blood in complex particles called lipoproteins.
+These lipoproteins include some particles that carry excess cholesterol away for disposal (i.e., HDL cholesterol) and some particles that deposit cholesterol in tissues and organs (i.e., LDL cholesterol).
+The test for cholesterol measures total cholesterol (good [HDL] and bad [e.g., LDL]) that is carried in the blood by lipoproteins.
+Lowering LDL cholesterol reduces coronary heart disease and ischemic stroke.
+Related Tests:
+Approximate Reference Range (Each site will have slight variations):
+Comments:
+Test Method Variance:
+Other:

 ### TOT\_PROT (Protein, total in blood/serum)